 Always prioritize safety first at rest stops

-Make sure you always lock your doors, even when taking a quick break to stretch your legs.
+Make your always lock your doors, even when taking a quick break to stretch your legs.
 Avoid areas with little or no light.
 It’s best to remain seen and heard, especially at night.
 Avoid walking in between trailers or in areas where you cannot be seen.
 If possible, try and park your truck in the front line of trucks at rest stops in a spot that gives you a direct, quick line to walk from the rest stop to your truck.

 Prepare your own meals as much as possible

 Eating diner food all the time or snacks from vending machines can be very unhealthy and costly.
-Lots of newer trucking cabins have mini-fridges and tiny kitchens perfect for making quick, accessible meals while on the go.
+Lots of newer trucking cabins have mini fridges and tiny kitchens perfect for making quick, accessible meals while on the go.
 Try packing a cooler before your trips or mapping healthy food options along your route.

 Is There a History of Females in Truck Driving?

 While truck driving is known to be a male profession, female truck drivers have existed throughout history.
 Luella Bates the first licensed female truck driver over a century ago, in 1918, during World War l.
 Lillie Elizabeth Drennan became the first female trucking firm owner in 1928!
 Rusty Dow became the first female to drive a fully loaded truck across the Alaskan Highway in 1944.
 Female truck drivers have existed for as long as trucking has existed!